ADVANCED CATARACT SURGERY

 2) Astigmatism lenses, which provide custom astigmatism power for each eye, oriented to the proper axis within the eye by Dr. Singh during surgery.

 4) Monovision correction, using a combination of the above lenses, depending on the patient prescription.
-Monovision is a popular type of correction where one eye is used for distance viewing and the other eye is used for intermediate/near viewing.
+Monovision is a popular type of correction where one eye is used exclusively for distance viewing and the other eye is used exclusively for intermediate/near viewing.

 Visit our office for a cataract evaluation and see which lenses for which you may be a candidate!